BasicWolf/archived-kaylee/doc/firststeps.rst

 the results by both ``node id`` and ``task id``.
 On the other hand a project knows nothing about the nodes and thus refers to the results by ``task id`` only.
-It is also important to remember that :py:class:`ControllerResultsStorage` stores a single result per node per task, while :py:class:`ProjectResultsStorage` stores multiple results per task.
+It is also important to remember that :py:class:`TemporalStorage` stores a single result per node per task, while :py:class:`PermanentStorage` stores multiple results per task.

 But is it necessary to use a temporal controller storage?
 Of course not!
 If the controller does not need to keep the intermediate results it can